Some Korean pastors say they need to be more vocal about racial justice

 At times, preaching with a socially liberal bent — addressing issues like LGBTQ rights or support for undocumented immigrants ― has come at a cost for pastors like Kim, who said he’s been rejected by some congregations and called a “communist and worse names,” and Han, who said that peers have described him disparagingly as “very political.”

-Korean Americans tend to be very “tribal,” very focused on social mobility, but silent on social justice matters, and that applies within diasporic Christian communities, said Bishop Hee-Soo Jung, 66, the United Methodist Church’s resident bishop for the Wisconsin Annual Conference and for Korean congregations[.
+Korean Americans tend to be very “tribal,” very focused on social mobility, but silent on social justice matters, and that applies within diasporic Christian communities, said Bishop Hee-Soo Jung, 66, the United Methodist Church’s resident bishop for the Wisconsin Annual Conference and for Korean congregations.
 In the recent feature film “Minari,” Korean American characters who settle in rural Arkansas even quip about leaving big cities to “escape Korean church,” a reference to the often oppressive, judgmental attitudes that can come with organized religion in immigrant communities.

 “Our religious community has to have repentance,” said Jung, who has worked with Kim over the years.
-“Racial discrimination and violence can come to you and me, it doesn’t matter if you’re an elite or a bishop or a street market vendor. … The Atlanta shootings were a wake-up call for us.”
+“Racial discrimination and violence can come to you and me — it doesn’t matter if you’re an elite or a bishop or a street market vendor. . . .
+The Atlanta shootings were a wake-up call for us.”

 The tragedy, part of a rising wave of reports of anti-Asian violence that comes on the heels of a nationwide reckoning on racial identity, is spurring more Asian American churches, including Korean American congregations, to open up new lines of dialogue.

 In Los Angeles, Pastor Charles Choe, lead pastor at a nondenominational church called Tapestry LA, said that despite his theologically conservative background and not identifying personally as a “classic progressive,” he has felt the need since mid-2020 to study issues of race and meet the needs of his congregation.

 “When I started to engage some of my pastor friends, they were essentially accusing me of getting all progressive,” he said.
-“BLM was something that they felt was not in step with the gospel … and I started saying at that time the church should have been the one to come up with the phrase BLM,” Choe, 49, added, referring to the Black Lives Matter movement.
+“BLM was something that they felt was not in step with the gospel . . . and I started saying, at that time, the church should have been the one to come up with the phrase BLM,” added Choe, 49, referring to the Black Lives Matter movement.

 In Chicago, the Asian American Christian Collaborative is one group that has mobilized to meet pastors’ needs as they broach topics around which they’ve received little, if any, theological training.

-“Churches are asking questions about race, and many pastors are essentially saying, ‘We feel like we are behind on the discussion, we need to have engaged far earlier,’” said group president Raymond Chang, 38, who serves as a campus minister at Wheaton College.
+“Churches are asking questions about race, and many pastors are essentially saying, ‘We feel like we are behind on the discussion, we need to have engaged far earlier,’ ” said group president Raymond Chang, 38, who serves as a campus minister at Wheaton College.
 “They’re finding that within their congregations, often because issues of race weren’t addressed either from the pulpit or in their formal discipleship in any way, that the broader social divisions and social issues that have emerged are revealing some of the fracture lines within their own church.”

-Chang said his organization is sharing resources with Asian American Christians ranging in age from teenagers to the elderly, including those from rural regions in states like Arkansas, Alabama, Texas and Illinois.
+Chang said his organization is sharing resources with Asian American Christians ranging in age from teenagers to the elderly, including those from rural regions in states such as Arkansas, Alabama, Texas and Illinois.

 Han, in Atlanta, said he’s feeling hopeful as he educates and collaborates with other Korean American clergy and community groups in his metro area via webinars, while also compiling a manual on how to respond to anti-Asian hate crimes.